-These peanut butter chocolate chip cookies are the best flourless cookie recipe you will ever make!
+My recipe for Protein chocolate chip cookies is the best flourless cookie recipe you will ever make!
 Soft, warm, and rich with chocolate chips, they’re high in protein and filled with the best flavors.
 It’ll be hard to stop at just one!

-Cookies are extremely popular in our house–specifically these flourless chocolate chip cookies!
-Filled with protein from vanilla whey powder, this cookie recipe makes the ultimate healthy snack.
+Cookies are extremely popular in our house–specifically, these flourless chocolate chip cookies!
+My kids love them and ask me to make them all the time.
+They are filled with protein from vanilla whey powder, and they are the ultimate snack or dessert everyone can enjoy.

-- Sweet and chewy: Rich flavors of chocolate are intertwined with coconut sugar to create the softest and most chewy cookies you’ll ever eat.
-We recommend eating these cookies while they’re still warm!
+- Sweet and chewy: The rich flavors of chocolate are intertwined with coconut sugar to create the softest and most chewy cookies you’ll ever eat.
+I recommend eating these cookies while they’re still warm!

-- Healthy with protein: Peanut butter and protein powder give this recipe plenty of protein which means they’re perfect for whenever you’re on the go or just need a quick pick-me-up.
+- Made with added protein: Peanut butter and protein powder give this recipe plenty of protein which means they’re perfect for whenever you’re on the go or just need a quick pick-me-up.

 - Perfect for meal prep: Make an extra batch to store in the freezer so you’ll have some delicious cookies on hand at a later time.
 You can pack these cookies for kids’ lunchboxes, work lunches, post-workout snacks, and more!